ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 ...and back will come the value of that expression.
 Notice that before you typed in `1E6`, you pressed **ENTER** on its own - this tells the +3 that you are about to start a new calculation.

-One extremely useful feature of the +3's calculator is that it will allow you to assign values to variables and then use them in subsequent calculations.
+<a id="assigning-variables"></a>One extremely useful feature of the +3's calculator is that it will allow you to assign values to variables and then use them in subsequent calculations.
 This is achieved by using the `LET` statement (as you would in BASIC).
 To demonstrate, press **ENTER** and type in the following...

     LET x=10